carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 You can also run python scripts with Python3 by typing `python3 some_file.py` in Terminal instead of `python some_file.py`.

+You should now also upgrade `pip` to the latest version as well:

+`
+pip3 install --upgrade pip
+`

 # What are `API`s anyways?
 API stands for "Application Programming Interface".